|Cultural Diversity at

-The Timeline of American Indians at Virginia Tech chronicles important individuals, groups, events and dates pertaining to the history of American Indians in the university and the community.
+The Timeline of American Indians and Indigenous Peoples at Virginia Tech chronicles important individuals, groups, events and dates pertaining to the history of Indigenous Peoples in the university and the community.

 Henrietta Mann, Endowed Chair of Native American Studies at Montana State, visits Virginia Tech.